nbrandaleone-blog/canary-blog/README.md

   * **HostedNameZone**: Your domain name.
 For example "test.net."
   * **RecordSetName**: Enter your sub-domain name.
 This will point at your Application Load Balancer, where your ECS Service will be registered.
 For example "myservice".

 It will take about 15 minutes to create all the resource, so get a cup of coffee.
 When you return, check out your Route53 hosted zone.
 You will have a new one, along with a new VPC and ECS instances plus a running task/service.
-If your DNS name and subdomain were valid, you can hit those addresses to see your "blue" container response.
+If your DNS name and subdomain were valid, you can hit those addresses to see your *blue* container response.
 If not, you can simply watch things work by going to your ALB's directly and observing your StepFunction and Route53 records.

 #### 5. Create the CloudFormation stack for green service deployment
 ```console